xcherryio/xcherry/.github/PULL_REQUEST_TEMPLATE.md

 [If writing Integration test in Golang SDK repo, please provide link to the pull request of Golang SDK Repo]

-[It's recommended to write integration test in Golang SDK repo, and enabled in this server repo first, without enabling in the SDK repo.
-After this PR is merged, enable and merge the integration test in the SDK repo]
+[It's recommended to write integration test in Golang SDK repo, and merge the PR in SDK first while integration test fails.
+After this PR is merged with new image published, rerun the failed integration test in the SDK repo.]

 [Alternatively if Java/other SDK repo is preferred, then just test locally against server PR.
 After the server PR is merged, merge the integration test in the SDK repo]